linrunner/tlp-doc/settings/usb.rst

     USB_DENYLIST="1111:2222 3333:4444"

-Exclude USB device IDs from autosuspend mode.
+Exclude USB device IDs from autosuspend.
 Useful for devices having difficulties in waking up from autosuspend.
 Use :command:`tlp-stat -u` to determine IDs.
 Multiple IDs are separated with blanks.